 The Splinter Group began in 2000 after branching off (splintering, if you will) from Disney-owned Mammoth Records.
 After working together at the record label for twelve years as GM and Creative Director, respectively, Steve Balcom and Lane Wurster decided to get into a more honest line of work — advertising.
 Our idea was to take what we had learned about branding and marketing music products and offer it to businesses and organizations that were interested in a more creative marketing approach.
-Seventeen years on, The Splinter Group has stayed true to its mission and has earned a reputation as one of the most agile, creative shops around.
+Nineteen years on, The Splinter Group has stayed true to its mission and has earned a reputation as one of the most agile, creative shops around.

 We collaborate closely with our clients, creating custom work that is inspired by their personalities and unique approaches.
 We undertake this task with a tremendous sense of responsibility and respect.
 Over the years we’ve developed a few operating beliefs:

 1) Marketing can’t be more important to us than it is to the client.

 2) The worst type of client is one you don’t care about impressing.

 3) The second worst is one who knows exactly what they want.

 4) We’ve kept our shop small and we don’t have a B-game.
 If we can’t give a project our best attention, we’ll pass rather than disappoint.

 5) With no disrespect to Keith Richards, Mick Taylor was the Stones’ best lead guitarist.

 If you’re still reading this, we should talk…